Free Tips to Stop Submissive Dog Behavior Around New People

 Signs of Submissive Dog Behavior

 It was wonderful seeing how playful, tender and sweet this dog was.
 When I returned to her home, I became worried again.
 She showed fearful body language as soon as we reached her front porch.
+Obviously we dont want her to be a submissive dog around strangers so I knew we needed to work onher confidence.

 She was noticeably better than before, but still clearly uncomfortable.
 She showed some submissive dog behaviors linked to low self-esteem.